Building Community and Accountibility

 Kenzie Locke

-Matthew Frank (he/him) is Diné from the Navajo Nation.
-He is a graduate research assistant at the ARCH Center.
-He graduated with
+Matthew Frank (he/him) is Diné from the Navajo Nation and a graduate research assistant at the ARCH Center.

 ARCH Center Structure